Is Microneedling Better than Botox?

 Downtime and Lifestyle Compatibility

 Microneedling can leave you pink and a bit tight.
 Most clients plan at least one quiet day.
-You also avoid the sun and heavy sweat right after, so you do not irritate fresh skin.
+You also avoid the sun and heavy sweat right after, and keeping up with a gentle skin care routine helps protect fresh skin during recovery.
 Botox usually has little visible downtime.
 You can often go back to work, errands, and plans the same day.
 You still follow basic rules, like not rubbing the area.

 Use this decision table to match treatment timing to your real life.